Kishorkumar28/D7/README.md

 #D7

-Thankyou for spending your valuable time in evluating this
+Thankyou for spending your valuable time in evaluating this